 10 Quick, Easy Wildgame Meals

-Click the link to get the recipe.
+Just click each link to get the recipe.
 Some of the recipes are on this post, but I have a link that will introduce you to that awesome chef and author!

-Now, this man can cook wildgame!
-He comes to my home to film for The Sporting Chef TV Show and he is a plethora of cooking information.
+Now, this man can cook wild game!
+He comes to my home to film for The Sporting Chef TV Show, and he has a plethora of cooking information.
 Seriously, I don’t think there’s a cooking question that he can’t answer.
-Check out his books!
-Don’t forget to watch the show on Sunday mornings on The Sportsman Channel.
+Check out his books.
+For wild game recipes and more, don’t forget to watch the show on Sunday mornings on The Sportsman Channel.

-Venison Pasta e Fegoli from Jim at Jim Casada Outdoors is simple, quick and easy to prepare.
+Next, this venison pasta is another wild game recipe that is simple, quick, and easy to prepare.
 Jim is one of the nicest, most talented men I have ever met.
-He has written myriads of best-selling wild game cookbooks!
-They are packed with quick simple meals your family can enjoy all year!
+Additionally, he has written myriads of best-selling cookbooks.
+They are packed with quick simple wild game recipes your family can enjoy all year!
 For a free subscription to Jim’s monthly e-newsletter, which includes several recipes each issue along with narrative material on the outdoor life, sign up at his website.